 • Some payment will also be required.
 It won’t be much, so make the necessary payments and complete the procedure.

-• After making the payment, you will be able to download the filled application form.
+• After making the payment, you will be able to download the filled marriage certificate application form.
 The next step is similar to the offline procedure.
 You will be given a date on which you’ll have to come with your spouse and three witnesses.

 • So on that date, reach the office on time and ensure that you carry a printed copy of Form D and various other documents.